MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab02_Ex3_Create and apply a Configuration profile.md

 ### Task 3: Create a Configuration profile based on scenario requirements

-1. In the Microsoft Intune admin center, select **Devices** from the navigation bar.
+1. In the Microsoft Intune admin center, select **Devices** from the left navigation bar.

 2. On the **Devices | Overview** page, select **Configuration**.